Soccer-Frank de Boer quits as Dutch coach after Euro 2020 elimination | Sports-Games

 Soccer-Frank de Boer quits as Dutch coach after Euro 2020 elimination

+While De Boer quelled the debate when his side was winning in the group phase, he was immediately under fire again after Sunday’s defeat, not only for abandoning the "Holland school of football" but also for the substitutions he made in the match after the Dutch had Matthijs de Ligt sent off.

-Netherlands coach Frank de Boer has resigned, two days after his side were beaten 2-0 by the Czech Republic and eliminated in the last 16 of the European Championship.
-It came after an evaluation of the team's performance that followed the defeat in Budapest, where the Dutch had been expected to win.
+Netherlands coach Frank de Boer has resigned two days after his side were beaten 2-0 by the Czech Republic and eliminated in the last 16 of the European Championship, the Dutch football association KNVB said on Tuesday.

+It came amid a continuing fallout for the Dutch coach after his side had shown early promise at the tournament but then flattered to deceive.
+“After consultations this afternoon, it has been decided that both parties will separate with immediate effect,” the association said in a statement.

+“Frank de Boer has announced that he does not want to continue, which is also in line with the contract between both parties, which required a place in the quarter-finals.
+That contract will not be renewed,” it added.
+De Boer said he had decided to quit before the meeting.

+It caused major stir in a country obsessed with the team’s tactical approach.
+While De Boer quelled the debate when his side was winning in the group phase, he was immediately under fire again after Sunday’s defeat, not only for abandoning the "Holland school of football" but also for the substitutions he made in the match after the Dutch had Matthijs de Ligt sent off.
+SUCCESSOR

+“A successor must now be found by me, after good internal consultation.
+It is imperative to do so, because September 1 we will be playing the important qualifier against Norway in Oslo,” said KNVB director of football Nico-Jan Hoogma.
+“The choice for Frank turned out differently than we had hoped,” he added.

-The Dutch football association (KNVB) said De Boer was discussing the terms of his departure.
-De Boer took over as successor to Ronald Koeman last year, and won eight of his 15 games in charge.
+De Boer took over as successor to Ronald Koeman last year, winning eight of 15 games in charge.
 (Writing by Mark Gleeson in Cape Town; Editing by Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)